Curt Casali Player Props: Reds vs. Dodgers

 Curt Casali At The Plate

-- In three games this year, Casali has picked up an RBI, with more than one RBI once.
+- In four games this season, Casali has picked up an RBI, with more than one RBI once.

-- He has scored in six of 23 games so far this year.
+- He has scored in six games this year (25.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.